 Large construction projects often produce disputes that match the physical and financial scale of the project.
 The dispute is often made more complex if the project spans an ocean or an international border.
 Nevertheless, persons experienced in mediating these disputes can offer several useful guidelines for a successful mediation.

-- Work with the mediator before the mediation begins: The mediator and the parties and their attorneys should meet before the mediation begins to discuss important procedural issues such as production of evidence, disclosure of insurance coverage and the exchange of relevant information.
+- Work with the mediator before the mediation begins: The mediator and the parties and their mediation/arbitrations should meet before the mediation begins to discuss important procedural issues such as production of evidence, disclosure of insurance coverage and the exchange of relevant information.
 The purpose of such meetings is to build a bridge of understanding and trust among all of the parties.

 - Ensure that key decision makers are involved and present: The mediator and the parties must identify the important decision makers and ensure that they are involved in the mediation, that they are engaged and that they are present during the mediation.